tektutor/devops-nov-2023/README.md

 </pre>

-## Pre-test URL for Openshift training
+## Pre-test URL for DevOps training

 - Kindly login to your RPS Lab Machine right away and start the test
 - Once you are done with the pre-test leave a message via WebEx chat